kuieless/AerialMetric-ECCV2026/README.md

 </div>

 ## News

-✅ 26-7-24：The code repository is now publicly available and includes both inference and benchmark scripts.
+- ✅ **2026-07-24:** The code repository is now publicly available and includes both inference and benchmark scripts.
+- 🎉 **2026-06-18:** AerialMetric was accepted to ECCV 2026.

 ## Benchmark Entry Points